Prostitution in Mexico: Sex worker perception

 A big part of sex workers struggles have to do with their own perception of ones self.
 A common trend amongst all type of sex workers, men and women alike, is that they often suffer with negative feelings of self worth mentally and physically; oftentimes feeling dirty and unclear due to the nature of their line of work.

 When bringing up the topic of male sex workers in Mexico, masculinity is a big part of what can be negatively affected by social stigmas.
 Mexico as a country overall follows the idea of machismo, meaning many of the men have a sense of strong and aggressive masculine pride which results in them seeing themselves as above women in many aspects of society, so to see a man engage in this line of work, especially if its homosexual sex work, it can strip away their sense of masculinity and bring upon more shame to them that extends that of just being a regular sex worker.

 Female sex workers aren't without their own fair share of criticism towards their femininity, however.
-Due to the strong hold that religion has on Mexico, sexual intimacy as a whole is heavenly scrutinized, especially when referring to women.
+Due to the strong hold that religion has on Mexico, sexual intimacy as a whole is heavily scrutinized, especially when referring to women.
 If sexual intimacy isn't done in a way that is socially acceptable, then they can be looked down upon, being called sinful and wrong.
 When that negative view is applied to prostitution, it gets amplified and is seen as evil, and any woman who doesn't abide by these stigmas is ultimately stripped of their womanhood.